calculon-ai/calculon/README.md

 $> calculon -h
 ```

-You can also see how to use any command specifically but using `--help` or `-h` on the command:
+You can also see how to use any command specifically by using `--help` or `-h` on the command:
 ``` sh
 $> calculon megatron -h
 ```